 - Remove beet packet from the oven and cool until you can handle them.
 With paper towels, rub the skins off of the beets; quarter them and set aside.
 If you are concerned with your hands turning purple, wear disposable food handler gloves while working with the beets.

 - To assemble your salad, divide the greens between plates, add your fruit and vegetable bits, and add the goat cheese.
-Drizzle sparingly with your vinaigrette dressing.
-Alternatively you can toss the salad greens with a little dressing, then add all of the goodies.
+Drizzle sparingly with the vinaigrette.